 Nose Diving

-One of the most incriminating symptoms associated with a malfunctioning air suspension system is possessing issues with stopping your Jeep.
+One of the most incriminating symptoms associated with a malfunctioning air suspension system is having issues with stopping your Jeep.
 As you hit the brake pedal, your car may feel like it is leaning backward, possibly because of your air suspension.
 If this crucial function is impaired in any way, this is most likely caused by trouble with your air suspension.

 Compressor malfunction